 Best Professional Tennis Balls

-This regular duty ball is perfect for professional play, clay and grass court, or indoor courts.
+The regular-duty ball is perfect for professional play, clay and grass court, or indoor and outdoor hard courts.
 As many tennis viewers might know, Wilson has been the official ball of the US Open since 1978, quite a long time.
 It proves its capability and acceptability for professional tennis games.

-Wilson is also producing balls for specific conditions in US Open series such as extra duty for hard courts, high altitude for high elevated areas.
+Wilson is also producing balls for specific conditions in the US Open series such as extra duty for hard courts, high altitude for high elevated areas, or cold weather.

 Penn’s Pro Marathon is the longest lasting ball manufactured with encore technology and premium quality LongPlay felt.
 These balls are as hard as a rock and could take some time for adjustment.